axismaps/axis-jekyll/_posts/2008-12-22-election-map-follow-up.markdown

   date: '2008-12-29 10:46:50 +0000'
   date_gmt: '2008-12-29 15:46:50 +0000'
   content: "[...]
 Axis maps blog is sharing an interesting technique for adding another
-    dimension of data to maps by using transparency.Â  Somewhat like a cartogram, they&#8217;ve taken each county in the US and modified it based on population density, but instead of stretching it to a new size, they&#8217;ve increased the alpha transparency to make more populated areas brighter and less populated areas
+    dimension of data to maps by using transparency.
+Somewhat like a cartogram, they&#8217;ve taken each county in the US and modified it based on population density, but instead of stretching it to a new size, they&#8217;ve increased the alpha transparency to make more populated areas brighter and less populated areas